Marble vs. Quartz: What’s the Best Option for Your Bathroom Countertops?

 What is Quartz?

-Quartz is another mineral that comes from the U.S., and while some may complain that it’s a bit more expensive, they often don’t realize what they’re paying for.
-This material offers much more strength and durability, and is the better option of the two for ease of use, low maintenance, and more.
+Quartz is another mineral from the U.S., and while some may complain that it’s a bit more expensive, they often don’t realize what they’re paying for.
+This material offers much more strength and durability and is the better option for ease of use, low maintenance, and more.

 Quartz is entirely man-made, and it includes 93% stone (natural).
 It is designed to mimic more stylish products while offering the reliability and protection of quartz.
-If companies cannot do this, they are going to fall behind and someone else is going to get the customers.
+If companies cannot do this, they will fall behind, and someone else will get the customers.

 Related: Light Colored Quartz Is Leading The Way For Bathroom And Kitchen Countertops